 Mechanism of Injury

-Anterior dislocation may be caused by impact on the posterior forearm in a slightly flexed position.
+Anterior dislocation may be caused by an impact on the posterior forearm in a slightly flexed position.

 Clinical Presentation of Dislocated Elbow

 The patient would present with a history of fall on the hand or wrist.
 There would be a history of elbow giving way after that following which the patient was unable to use his elbow.
-The patient would complaint of extreme pain in the elbow and would support his upper limb to prevent any movement at the elbow.
+There would be extreme pain in the elbow and the patient generally supports the elbow to av0id any movement.

 Treatment of Elbow Dislocation

 An uncomplicated pure dislocation of the elbow can be easily treated by closed methods.
-In case of associated fractures, the treatment varies according to the fracture pattern.
-Fracture of the humerus, olecranon, coronoid process or radial head fracture can occur along with dislocation of the elbow.
+In the case of associated fractures, the treatment varies according to the fracture pattern.

 In case of vascular injury, the repair of the vessel is the first priority.
 However, in associated nerve injuries, the treatment of closed reduction and plaster application can be very well initiated and observed.